Long Haired Akita: 10 Interesting Facts You Should Know

 long haired akita inu

 Long coat Akitas are affectionate, extremely loyal, and loving to family members.
 But they are also very wary of strangers.
+There are many good traits in Akitas that make them great for you.

 So, first of all, no one can deny the loyalty of the Akita breed.
 Hachiko is the perfect example of this statement.
 A dog waited for the owner in the same place for nine years!